maryglover/wpu-bio231/bio231-syllabus.md

 Global environmental problems are complex and interrelated.
 This course provides the groundwork necessary to understand these interactions.
 Students investigate and analyze natural and human-influenced ecosystems, gather and analyze data, and gain a broader appreciation for the intersection of science, nature, and human society as it relates to environmental issues.
 The course will include field-based experiences depending upon the focus of the course in a given semester.
 Offered spring of even numbered years.
 Prerequisite: “C” or better in BIO 131.

+## Course topic

+This semester, students will be exploring the water quality of streams in Raleigh.
+We will use water quality as a case study while working on data analysis and scientific writing learning objectives.
+Students will:

+- Evaluate and map water quality of streams in Raleigh using government datasets
+- Collect water quality measurements in 1-2 local streams, including physical and chemical characteristics in the field and in the lab.
+- Sample aquatic macroinvertebrates in 2-3 local streams as indicators of stream quality.

 ## Course learning objectives

-By the end of the course, students can expect to:
+By the end of the course, students can expect to successfully:

 **Analyze data in R**

-- Import data into Rstudio
+- Import data into R
 - Manipulate data into a format that can be analyzed
 - Calculate summary statistics
 - Determine the best type of graph to display data and plot figures
 - Test hypotheses with simple statistical tests
-- Interpret results and form conclusions.
+- Interpret results and form conclusions

 **Communicate research and findings**